Skip to Main Content

 Art Directors

-Art directors from Europe's largest film market, where Bauhaus rigour and Expressionist vision meet cutting-edge studio technology.
+Art directors from Europe's largest film market, where Bauhaus care and Expressionist vision meet newest studio technology.

-An art director shapes the complete visual identity of a film or television production, translating a director's vision into tangible environments.
-Germany offers an extraordinary visual spectrum — from Berlin's layered history of Prussian grandeur, Bauhaus modernism, and Cold War division to Munich's Bavarian opulence, Hamburg's maritime industrial character, and the Rhine Valley's fairy-tale castles.
+Here is how this works in practice.
+An art director shapes the complete look of a film or television production, translating a director's vision into tangible environments.
+Germany gives an extraordinary visual range — from Berlin's layered history of Prussian grandeur, Bauhaus modernism, and Cold War division to Munich's Bavarian opulence, Hamburg's maritime industrial character, and the Rhine Valley's fairy-tale castles.

+Here is the short of it.
 We connect you with German art directors who bring deep expertise across Europe's most prolific production market.
-Studio Babelsberg in Potsdam — Europe's oldest large-scale studio with 21 stages — has hosted productions from The Matrix to The Grand Budapest Hotel.
-Bavaria Studios in Munich, MMC Studios in Cologne (with Europe's largest virtual production stage), and the DFFF rebate of up to 25% make Germany a powerhouse for international production design.
+Studio Babelsberg in Potsdam — Europe's oldest large-scale studio with 21 stages — has hosted shoots from The Matrix to The Grand Budapest Hotel.
+Bavaria Studios in Munich, MMC Studios in Cologne (with Europe's largest virtual production stage), and the DFFF rebates of up to 25% make Germany a powerhouse for global shoots design.

 Complete Art Direction Services